burlinson/AI/_posts/2026-01-10-AI-at-Light-Speed.md

 Think about that for a moment.

-**Light chips can perform data movement and computation at the speed of light, while also dramatically improving energy efficiency.**
+**Photonic chips can perform data movement and computation at the speed of light, while also dramatically improving energy efficiency.**

 Early photonic accelerators show a performance improvement of **thirty to a hundred times better**.
 That’s a breakthrough that could reshape the future of AI.